imfd/GraphCoQL/README.md

 $ docker build -t gcoql .
 ```

-Once the image is setup, one can start a container and work on the project.
-The following command starts a container interactively (with a prompt), sets the current directory as a volume (changes made in the container will be reflected in the directory) and sets it as the current working directory.
+Once the image is setup, you can start a container and work on the project.
+The following command starts a container interactively, sets the current directory as a volume (such that changes made in the container will be reflected in the directory) and sets it as the current working directory.

 ```bash
 $ docker run -it -v "$PWD:$PWD" -w "$PWD" gcoql
 ```

-It is possible to now build the project, by simply running the following command in the interactive console associated to the container.
+You can now build the project, by simply running the following command in the interactive console associated to the container.
 ```bash
 $ make
 ```

-It is now possible to start programming in Coq and GraphCoQL or explore its documentation :tada:.
+The process will then compile all required `*.v` files and generate the html documentation, stored in the directory `docs/html`.
+You can now start programming in GraphCoQL or explore its documentation :tada:.

 ### Manually setup the project (without Docker)